About

 That’s where my brother and I once followed a woman in an old-fashioned maid’s uniform.
 As a joke, we tiptoed behind her, up to a dusty upper floor… where she vanished into thin air.
 (I described that experience in the book, Weird Encounters.)

 At that moment, everything changed for me.
-I knew, without a doubt, that ghosts must be real.
+I knew, without a doubt, that ghostly spirits must be real.

 After that, my interest in fantastic topics leaped forward when I read A Wrinkle in Time.
 It was probably my favorite childhood book, along with The Borrowers series and anything by Edward Eager.